DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Point #2.
 - Point #3, the sustain point (optional loop always starts and finishes at point #3).
 - Point #4, the release point, when the applied voltage on **GATE** input jack falls below +1V (low gate).

+To edit the position of a particular point:
+- Press the L (left-side) related button (L1 for point #1, and so on): the "pill" along the button must blink.
+- Move the joystick to set the wanted position for the point.
+- Press the same L button to complete (or press another L button to edit another point).

+:information_source: as soon as you start to edit a point, the position of the joystick (production mode) is saved, then recalled when you complete the edition of the position of the point.

 They're 4 rates:
 - RATE 1 is the time (milliseconds) to run the first vector (between points #0 and #1).